wjdavis90/Blastocladioposis_parva/README.md

 # Blastocladiopsis_parva
-The scripts for the publication:
+The scripts and OTU tables for the publication:
+Davis WJ and MJ Powell.
+In revision.
+Phylogenetic placement of *Blastocldiopsis parva* (*Blastocladiomycota*).
+Phytologia.